 One will say, “I don’t trust others to get it done.”

 Another, “I don’t have time to train anyone else.”

 Another, “I like control.”

 Another, “If I share the work, what happens if they do it better than me?”

 What happens when we play Atlas?
 Arrogance.
 Resentment.
 Burnout.
 Despair.
 Diminished family life.
 Broken relationships.
-Damaged heath.
+Damaged health.

 What can help us to drop the Atlas-Burden?
 Lighten up and not take ourselves so seriously.
 Accept that it’s God’s job to run the universe, not ours.
 Laugh more often, especially at our selves.
 Let go of always having to be right.
 Stop being a perfectionist.
 Share responsibilities with others and celebrate their gifts.

 The most important and effective way for us to stop playing Atlas is to come under the yoke of Jesus.
 Until we do, we will be weary and heavy laden.
 Life is hard.
 Work is hard.
 Love is hard.
 We need Jesus.
 We need the help only He can give.
 We need to join our life to His.
 We need to cast our burden upon Jesus so that He can lead us and sometimes carry us.

 I encourage us to hear Jesus’ invitation to come to Him and give us rest.
 He’s speaking to us right now.
 May we take the yoke of Jesus upon our life, so that we can leave the old Altas-self behind.